-E-signatures are a key component of digital operations – particularly for those companies that intend to use digitalization as a tool for growth and revenue increase – and an essential feature of comprehensive electronic document life cycle management.
+E-signatures are a key component of digital operations – particularly for those companies that intend to use digitalization as a tool for growth and revenue increase – and an essential feature of comprehensive document life cycle management and inward digitalization efforts.

 E-SIGNATURES TAILORED TO YOUR NEEDS AND YOUR CUSTOMERS' EXPECTATIONS

-With InDoc EDGE, you can combine various types of e-signatures and provide your customers, partners and employees with an optimal experience of using a digital business solution in the Cloud or on your premises.
+With InDoc EDGE, you can combine various types and modes of e-signatures and provide your customers, partners and co-workers with an optimal digital experience in the Cloud or on your premises.

-Your colleagues and the stakeholders with whom your employees share the documents that need to be signed can securely sign such documents using their (qualified) digital certificates.
-Users of InDoc EDGE can therefore sign a document in the document management system, and generate a controlled signature by one or more signatories as a process activity from your business processes.
-The signers will need their own digital signature component and will only be able to sign the document from their PC.
+Your co-workers and the stakeholders with whom your employees share the documents that need to be signed can securely sign them using their digital certificates, which are on the EU trust list.
+InDoc EDGE users can therefore sign a document in the document management system, or initiate signing as a process activity in your business processes.
+However, the signatories will need a component for PKI based digital signing, and signing is only possible on Windows PCs.

-Signature pads can be a welcome alternative to other types of electronic signature if they cannot be used for one reason or another, especially when the physical presence of a customer is required or for less tech-savvy individuals.
-By using signature pads you can effectively avoid dealing with paper documents without interfering with customers' routines.
+Sign-pads can be a welcome alternative to other modes of e-signatures if these cannot be used for one reason or another, especially when the physical presence of a customer is required or for less tech-savvy individuals.
+By using sign-pads you can effectively avoid dealing with paper documents without interfering with customers' routines.
 Your clients will sign documents the way they always have, i.e. by hand, and the system will capture the signature, convert it to digital and add it to the electronic document.